wesiudev/piekniej/README.md

 # ManicureGrudziadz

 ### **ManicureGrudziadz** is a web application that serves as a portfolio for showcasing manicure services and allows users to make online reservations.
-This project is built using **Next.js, TypeScript, and Firebase**.
-With **ManicureGrudziadz**, users can browse through the portfolio of the manicurist, and easily book an appointment online.
+This project is built using **Next.js, TypeScript, Server Side Rendering, and Firebase**.
+With **ManicureGrudziadz**, users can browse through the portfolio of the manicurist.

 #Installation